 5. Neglecting to do thorough reference and background checks

 A crucial key to a successful hiring process is a thorough reference and background check.

-Gail Mayes, Vanderbloemen Background Check Specialist, says, “A misconception about conducting church background checks is that they are intended to ‘dig up dirt’ on a potential hire.
+Gail Mayes, a background check specialist, says, “A misconception about conducting church background checks is that they are intended to ‘dig up dirt’ on a potential hire.
 This is not the case.
-The process of conducting church background checks are intended for you to get to know your potential new team member better and gain clarity on whether they would be a good fit for your team or not.”
+The process of conducting church background checks is intended for you to get to know your potential new team member better and gain clarity on whether they would be a good fit for your team or not.”

-6. Not interviewing the spouse/family of the candidate
+6. Not interviewing the spouse or family of the candidate

 If you are in the final stages of the search process, you should definitely be interviewing the candidate’s spouse.
 You can tell a lot about a person in watching how they interact with their spouse.